heig-mdt-gio1/material/subjects/basic-principles/README.md

 Sometimes, those groups interact in a **layered** fashion, where each layer interacts only with the layers directly above and below it.

-Layered archutectures are usually an **asbtract representation** of your app, at a higher level.
+Layered architectures are usually an **asbtract representation** of your app, at a higher level.
 The actual source code will not necessarily be as explicitly structured.

 <!-- slide-column 30 -->